hpcaitech/ColossalAI/applications/ColossalQA/examples/webui_demo/README.md

 python webui.py --http_host "your-backend-api-host" --http_port "your-backend-api-port"
 ```

-2. If you want to use pangu api as the backend model, you need to change the model mode to "api", change the model name to "chatgpt_api" in `config.py`, and run the following commands.
+2. If you want to use chatgpt api as the backend model, you need to change the model mode to "api", change the model name to "chatgpt_api" in `config.py`, and run the following commands.
 ```sh
 export TMP="path/to/store/tmp/files"